The Port Alberni Sub and EETG

-This webpage documents the E&N Railway's Port Alberni Subdivision on Vancouver Island in British Columbia.
-Including maintenance, projects, operations, and events undertaken by the E&N Division, of the CRHA.
+This webpage documents the E&N Railway's Port Alberni Subdivision on Vancouver Island in British Columbia; including all maintenance work, projects, operations, and events previously undertaken by the EETG of the E&N Division CRHA.

 The Port Alberni Sub is a branch line off the mainline Victoria Subdivision in Parksville and runs 39 miles from here to Port Alberni, BC.
 The entire line is a very scenic rail journey!
 Westbound from Parksville, the right of way travels through the areas of Errington, Coombs, Hilliers, and Whiskey Creek before passing through Little Qualicum Falls Provincial Park and the scenic ride along Cameron Lake with its many trestles.
 Once past the lake, the railway is cut high above MacMillan Provincial Park (Cathedral Grove) gradually rising up through the pass and over the Alberni Summit.
 From here the line passes Summit and Loon Lakes, gradually descending down into the Alberni Valley.
 There are countless scenic views of lakes, rivers, mountains, and valleys along this corridor.

-Currently, the line is being made serviceable once again after sitting dormant for approximately a decade.
+Currently, the line is being made serviceable once again after sitting dormant for approximately 20 years.
 All E&N trackage on Vancouver Island was previously owned and operated by the Canadian Pacific Railway.
 The Port Alberni Subdivision was the most westerly point on the CPR still having much Canadian railway heritage and importance.
 There are many historic sites and artifacts to be found along this railway corridor.
-The E&N Railway is currently operated by Southern Railway of Vancouver Island, and owned and managed by the Island Corridor Foundation.
-Alberni Pacific Railway operates a steam excursion on the western portion of the Port Sub from Port Alberni Station to McLean Mill, National Historic Site.
+The E&N Railway is currently operated by SRY Rail Link, and owned and managed by the Island Corridor Foundation.
+Alberni Pacific Railway previously operated a steam excursion on the western portion of the Port Sub from Port Alberni Station to McLean Mill, National Historic Site.

-The EETG utilizes a variety of equipment for use on the Port Sub, privately owned and operated by our members.
-All of our equipment is maintained to current railway equipment safety standards.
+The EETG utilized a variety of equipment for use on the Port Sub, privately owned and operated by our members.
+All of our equipment is still maintained to current railway equipment safety standards.
 We operate under Canadian Railroad Operating Rules (CROR) rule #105.
 Track sign-on/off procedures are followed and each track unit is equipped with a VHF radio for communications.
-The EETG uses a frequency assigned to us by the Railway Association of Canada.
+The E&N Division uses a frequency assigned to us by the Railway Association of Canada.

 Our equipment includes but is not limited to the following: